turingschool/career-development-curriculum-site/grad_services/index.md

 ## Resources

 ### Mock Interviews
 You can grab time with an alum to prepare for FE/BE technical and behavioral interviews and live coding challenges.
-You can grab a slot here: https://go.oncehub.com/turingmockinterviews
+You can grab a slot via OnceHub [here](https://go.oncehub.com/turingmockinterviews).

 ### Event Recordings
 As events occur, we will record and post them to our [YouTube Playlist](https://www.youtube.com/playlist?list=PL1Y67f0xPzdOmktyQlnqVEIRpbTx_apNm).
 Have an idea for an event?
 Let a Turing staff member know!